 Adventure That Does Not Endure As It Began

-An author revolves around the same idea throughout his/her entire life span; similarly a director actually shoots the same film with different vantage points throughout his/her entire life span.
-Accordingly, Asghar Farhadi films revolve around the idea that anything or anyone is not like as it seems; let’s wait a bit to see the end of the full story.
+An author revolves around the same idea throughout his/her entire life span; similarly, a director actually shoots the same film with different vantage points throughout his/her entire life span.
+Accordingly, Asghar Farhadi's films revolve around the idea that anything or anyone is not like as it seems; let’s wait a bit to see the end of the full story.

-When evaluating Farhadi’s line of work one must remember early steps of the Iranian cinema and especially its rise in the late 1980s.
-In the pre-Revolution era an ideal regarding the domestic cinema had been shared by the Islamic youth.
+When evaluating Farhadi’s line of work one must remember the early steps of Iranian cinema and especially its rise in the late 1980s.
+In the pre-Revolution era, an ideal regarding domestic cinema had been shared by the Islamic youth.
 This ideal, which occupied an important place in their agenda, entailed a successful transmission of distinct and high spiritual values.
-A devout conservative group, which includes artists, engineers and architects along with Ali Shariati reflected their ideas through productions made by the Ayat Film Company.
+A devout conservative group, which includes artists, engineers, and architects along with Ali Shariati reflected their ideas through productions made by the Ayat Film Company.
 This movement shows a distinct track in the general Iranian cinema.
-The question in their mind was how Islam could be told through cinema?
+The question in their mind was how Islam could be told through cinema.
 This group struggled for Islam to be understood correctly by means of cinema.

 ‘‘The question in their mind was how Islam could be told through cinema?’’

-Ali Shariati wrote his book "Where Shall We Begin?" in reference to Nikolay Chernyshevsky’s “What is to be Done?” and he analysed the importance of cinema and theatre so as to improve society’s understanding of religion.
-Works of the Ayat Film Company reflects the importance given by Islamic intellectuals and artists to the cinema in that era.
+Ali Shariati wrote his book "Where Shall We Begin?" in reference to Nikolay Chernyshevsky’s “What is to be Done?” and he analyzed the importance of cinema and theatre so as to improve society’s understanding of religion.
+Works of the Ayat Film Company reflect the importance given by Islamic intellectuals and artists to the cinema in that era.
 In 1984 the Farabi Cinema Foundation was established just a few years after the Islamic Revolution.
-This Foundation owes great debt to accumulations and past experiences of those Islamic intellectuals.
+This Foundation owes a great debt to the accumulations and past experiences of those Islamic intellectuals.
 The developmental trajectory of Iranian and Turkish cinemas is quite similar.